AnyGridTech/frappe-types/README.md

 ```

 > ⚠️ Important: When you define the types property, TypeScript stops automatically scanning for types in node_modules/@types.
 You must explicitly list all global type packages your project needs (like "node", "jest", etc.).
 Forgetting to do so is a common cause of "Cannot find name 'process'" or similar errors.

+## 🤝 Contributing

+This project is a community effort.
+Contributions are highly welcome!
+If you find a missing or incorrect type, or want to expand the definitions, please feel free to open an issue or submit a pull request.

+## 📝 License

+This project is licensed under the MIT License.